How can you become a millionaire?

-Later on in my career, I invested into coaching programs.
+Later in my career, I invested in coaching programs.
 I talk a lot about the Strategic Coach program I was a part of, and how that was a huge investment for me costing me $9,000 per year.

 Being in that program and in Michael Hyatt’s Inner Circle, which was $25,000, is one of the top reasons I am now a millionaire.